-I'm a writer, writer, oral historian, scholar and avid home cook and gardener.
+I'm a writer, teacher, oral historian, scholar, and avid eater, cook and gardener.
 I love feeding people and being fed, asking questions and trying to answer them, too.

-I teach courses on food culture and writing at NYU's Gallatin School for Individualized Study and via the NYU Prison Education Initiative at Wallkill Correctional Facility.
+I teach courses on food culture, writing, and oral history at NYU's Gallatin School for Individualized Study and via the NYU Prison Education Initiative at Wallkill Correctional Facility.

 My first book, Edna Lewis: At the Table with an American Original, chronicling and celebrating the life and work of pioneering Southern chef and cookbook writer, Edna Lewis, was published by UNC Press in 2018 to wide acclaim.
 My second book, The Phoenicia Diner Cookbook: Dishes and Dispatches from the Catskill Mountains (Clarkson Potter, 2020), was dubbed one of 2020's "essential" cookbooks by the Independent UK, celebrated as a best cookbook of the season by The New York Times, and named one of the best cookbooks of the year by Esquire.